Words by Dalene Heck / Photography by Dalene & Pete Heck

 Head due west from town to hit the lighthouse, walking through fields shared with sheep, down steep steps along a cliffside, and across a bridge through a narrow strait teeming with bird life.
 This is an excellent place to see puffins when puffins are there – unfortunately low herring populations mean that they haven’t returned for the past two years.

-This was our first hike in the Faroes, and it gave us an astounding introduction.
+This was the first hike of our Faroe Islands Hikes, and it gave us an astounding introduction.

 A journey to the top of Streynoy island led us to Saksun.
 After parking the car we headed straight down the path towards the water, having read that it was possible to reach the sea.
 Immediately to our right was a huge veil-like waterfall ending in the lake at the bottom of the valley.
 The path led us along the western shore and we eventually made it to the black sand beach at the bottom.